 Chicago can be a bit heavy at times, Filled with incredible museums, Culture, and Architecture.
 It’s a fantastic city, but it can be a bit much.
 Navy pier is the fun side of the City.
 While most of the pier’s attractions are paid the pier itself is free and offers amazing views of the city and up and down the Lake Shore Coastline.
 The Piers Victorin style and period architecture make walks to the end scenic and historical.

 During the Summer there are twice weekly Firework Displays from the Pier which are great fun and free to all, so an evening enjoying the pier and taking in the sights and sounds while watching the fireworks is a very cost-effective date, and even if you jump in the Centennial wheel it will only cost $18-16 and offers some staggering views of the City.

 4 – The Magnificent Mile

 The Magnificent Mils is the Shopping district of Chicago and while shopping is not really a “free” activity it is if you don’t buy anything.
 The Mile is also far more than some faceless mall.
 The Buildings and architecture and general vibe of the street make this a must-see of the City even if you have no desire to splurge.

-There are a large number of more down to earth stores, brands, and Department stores, but while these are quite fun to look around they can be found in every city across the states so window shopping is less fun than real shopping.
-The Mile also host a high number of restaurants, bars, and cafes.
+There are a large number of more down-to-earth stores, brands, and Department stores, but while these are quite fun to look around they can be found in every city across the states so window shopping is less fun than real shopping.
+The Mile also hosts a high number of restaurants, bars, and cafes.
 It is a fantastic location and one not to be missed.

 5 – Chicago River Walk